ToxPuro/tiralabra/README.md

 # tiralabra

-Run the program with pytho src/main.py
+Run the program with python src/main.py

 Test the program with: pytest